stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 - The transaction that can fail must have its source account set to an account that is not account MI.
-- The transaction that can fail must contain a `BUMP_SEQUENCE` operation that bumps multisig account MI's sequence number to a sequence number that makes the D_i executable.
+- The transaction that can fail must contain a `BUMP_SEQUENCE` operation that bumps account MI's sequence number to a sequence number that makes the D_i executable.

 Operations where failure cannot occur or is of no consequence: